 Tax Exempt Saving Plan Children’s Tax Exempt Plan

 Added value for you – Member Benefits

 Taking out a Tax Exempt Savings Plan is only the start.
 By doing so, you will become part of the POIS family which is now a part of Foresters Friendly Society, a well established UK friendly society.
 This means you can enjoy some wonderful, unique benefits such as discretionary grants to help you cover the cost of things like higher education, dental and optical costs.
-In 2018, we gave back over £1.1 million to our POIS and Foresters members in the form of discretionary grants.
+In 2022, we gave back over £1.65 million to our POIS and Foresters members in the form of discretionary grants and charitable donations.

 What if I already have an ISA?

 A Tax Exempt Savings Plan like this can be held in addition to any other tax free plans, such as ISAs.
 It provides an additional £300 per year (£25 per month) tax-free savings allowance that you can use.
 Any returns will be paid free of capital and income tax.
 What’s not to like!